 Panhellenic Sorority Recruitment]

 Formal Recruitment is the main process the National Panhellenic Conference sororities at Baylor University use to recruit new members.
-The recruitment process starts in the fall semester with orientation, registration, Sorority Meet and Greet, Meet your Gamma Chi's and various other opportunities to meet sorority members.
+The recruitment process starts in the fall semester with orientation, registration, Panhellenic Preview, Meet your Gamma Chi's and various other opportunities to meet sorority members.

 Formal Recruitment at Baylor is deferred to January.
 Eligibility of all women registered for recruitment is based on their academic performance at Baylor during the fall semester (please refer to the Grade Requirements for specific information).
 During the recruitment events, women will have the time to ask questions about sorority activities, financial obligations, new member programs, scholarship, community service and sorority life in general.

 Participating in Formal Recruitment does not obligate a woman to join a sorority, nor does participation in the recruitment process guarantee that a woman will receive a bid to join a sorority.

 Panhellenic recruitment is a mutual selection process, which means that both the potential members and the individual sororities are making choices.
 Potential members will make decisions regarding parties they want to attend and the sororities will make decisions regarding the women they want to invite to their parties.
 Potential members need to understand that they may not always get invited to the parties they would like to attend.
 Baylor has eight of the strongest national sororities on our campus.
 Each sorority deserves consideration.
 The potential member needs to ask the question if it is more important to be a member of the Greek system or a member of a certain organization.
 Potential members need to understand that a few members of a sorority cannot speak for the entire organization.
 Impressions they may get from members during the fall or formal recruitment need to be weighed lightly.
 Many potential members set themselves up for disappointment by putting too much emphasis on what a few members have lead them to believe.